Understand VAT Relief for Stairlifts, Eligibility and Benefits

 How to get the Stairlift VAT free

-To avoid paying VAT on your stairlift, your disability has to qualify.
-For VAT purposes, you’re disabled or have a long-term illness if:
+To be eligible for zero rated VAT on your stairlift, your disability has to qualify.
+For VAT purposes, you’re considered disabled or have a long-term illness if:

 - you have a physical or mental impairment that affects your ability to carry out everyday activities, eg blindness